How to shine with the STAR method of interviewing

 Situation: An executive of my company presented a new process my team would need to follow.

-Task: I needed to train my team on the new process, but I suspected that it would be time-consuming—and, therefore, affect my team’s productivity numbers—and wouldn’t produce the results that the company wanted.
-I didn’t want to ruffle any feathers, however, since the executive had a lot more experience.
+Task: I needed to train my team on the new process, but I suspected that it would be time-consuming and affect my team’s productivity numbers and wouldn’t produce the results that the company wanted.
+However, I didn't want to come across as offensive since the executive had a lot more experience.

 Action: I asked my team to try the new process for two weeks.
 I kept track of the time the process took and the results it produced, and then I compiled those metrics with metrics from the existing process to show the executives.